tghack/ctf-task-templates/pages/learn_more.md

 another YouTuber with CTF writeups.
 * [How HTTPS Works](https://howhttps.works/) is a funny web page explaining how HTTPS works through a nice comic.
+* [Hacking Arena](https://www.hackingarena.no/challenges/web/) is the university of Oslo's web page for hacking tasks.
+Some tasks contains solutions.
+* [BlackHoodie](https://www.blackhoodie.re/) offers free, women only workshops within the security and hacking domain.
+We definitely recommend all women and non-binary people to check out their workshops.

 ### In Oslo/Norway
 * UiO-CTF's practical workshops are very nice to learn how to solve CTF